 Johnson & Johnson is the most popular baby product brand here in the US.
 While they make quite the effort to keep things a bit more natural for babies sake, I still am not convinced.
 Making your own, ensures that your baby’s skin is getting nothing but the best, most pure ingredients.

-Lavender Baby Lotion
+DIY Baby Lotion

 1 cup distilled water (find it HERE)